 An Existing Business?A Business Personal Property Declaration is mailed no later than the first week of February each year.
 You may also access your most recently filed asset list online.
 Online filing is encouraged.

 A New Business?Welcome to Douglas County!
-A personal property declaration must be filled out each year by April 15th if the total depreciated actual value of all business assets owned within the county exceeds $ 7,000.
+A declaration form must be filled out each year by April 15th if the total depreciated actual value of all business assets owned within the county exceeds ,300.

 A Leasing Company?Accurate reporting of leased equipment is crucial for the valuation process.
 If the asset is no longer owned, or has been moved out of the county, that information must be documented when filing.